-This Policy is legally binding and applies to all Group Members and their employees where those Group Members process personal information both manually and by automatic means, and requires that Group Members who process personal information as a controller, or as a processor on behalf of a controller Group Member, comply with the Rules set out in Part II of this Policy (as applicable) together with the policies and procedures set out in the appendices in Part III of this Policy.
+This Policy is legally binding and applies to all Group Members and their employees where those Group Members process customer personal information as a processor both manually and by automatic means, and requires that Group Members who collect, process or transfer customer personal information to provide services to a customer comply with the Rules set out in Part III of this Policy together with the policies and procedures set out in the appendices in Part III of this Policy.

-For completeness, Group Members (and their employees) must comply with the EU Binding Corporate Rules Processor Policy when they process personal information as a processor for a controller which is not a Group Member.
-Some Group Members may act as both a controller/processor for another Group Member and as a processor for a controller that is not a Group Member, and must therefore comply with this Policy and also the EU Binding Corporate Rules Processor Policy as appropriate.
+For completeness, Group Members (and their employees) must comply with the EU Binding Corporate Rules Controller Policy when they process personal information as a controller, or whenever they act as a processor for a controller which is a Group Member.
+Some Group Members may act as a controller/processor for another Group Member and as a processor for a Third Party, and must therefore comply with this Policy and also the EU Binding Corporate Rules Controller Policy as appropriate.